os-climate/witness-energy/energy_models/models/carbon_capture/direct_air_capture/amine_scrubbing/documentation/amine_scrubbing_disc.markdown

 In all the molecule familly amine,  MonoEthanolamine C2H7NO (shortly called MEA) is usually used for amine scrubbing.
 In this case, Direct Air Capture (DAC) case is considered.
 In other words, carbone dioxyde is captured directly from ambiant air, with usual CO2 concentration.
 That is different from the "flue gas" case, which capture CO2 from a high CO2 concentrated gas.
 A specific section deals with flue gas case.

-Amine scrubbing with thermal regeneration will be an important technology for CO2 capture from fossil fuel combustion to manage global climate change.
-In this process, CO2 is absorbed in a countercurrent contactor at 40–70 °C. The solvent is heated to 100–150 °C and stripped with steam to produce pure CO2.
+Amine scrubbing will be an important technology for CO2 capture and storage.
+The degradation of the amine at 100–150 °C limits the maximum T/P and therefore the energy performance of the solvent regeneration.

 Different set-up can be used for the system.
 The following figure extracted from [^1] is an example
 ![](set_up.PNG)